Bali, Java, Sulawesi... Which island to choose in Indonesia?

 What we love less

-⚠️ Flights and transfers require a bit of planning
+⚠️ Flights and transfers require some planning

 🇫🇷 The best hidden gem in Raja Ampat: Misool